Greece to present reforms for legislation to lenders

 The proposals will include tax and public administration reforms, a tax on television broadcasting rights and TV advertisements, an official said.
 Tourists on popular Greek islands will be required to use a credit card for transactions of more that 70 euros in an effort to crack down on tax evasion.

-One official said the government would try to move forward on the labour deadlock by pushing back its plan to raise the minimum wage, a move the lenders oppose.
+One official said the government would try to move forward on the labor deadlock by pushing back its plan to raise the minimum wage, a move the lenders oppose.

-However, Greece's deputy labour minister reiterated the government would not agree to demands for further pension cuts.
+However, Greece's deputy labor minister reiterated the government would not agree to demands for further pension cuts.

-"Our government is making every possible effort right now to have a positive deal, which will respect our programme, which will respect the main principle of our programme since we took power, which is to put a brake on wage and pension cuts," Deputy Labour Minister Dimitris Stratoulis told Mega TV.
+"Our government is making every possible effort right now to have a positive deal, which will respect our program, which will respect the main principle of our programmer since we took power, which is to put a brake on wage and pension cuts," Deputy Labour Minister Dimitris Stratoulis told Mega TV.

 The draft bill is expected to be debated at a cabinet meeting in Athens on Thursday, a finance ministry official said.
 Once approved, it would then go on to be debated in parliament.